Register in the RDMM-Europe Registry

 The specific objectives of the Solve-RD brokerage service are to:

 - provide functional validation of human genetic variants that cause disease;

 - supplement clinical disease gene discoveries by generating functional data so as to get higher impact publications;

 - develop insights into potential rationale for treatment (e.g. identification of candidate drug targets) via knowledge of a disease gene pathway; and

 - establish longer term collaborations between basic scientists and clinicians that will lead to subsequent grant funding in support of outstanding basic and/or applied research.

-A one page report summarizing findings resulting from the seed-funded project will be due after its completion and before the final payment can be made.
+A report summarizing findings resulting from the seed-funded project will be due after its completion and before the final payment can be made.